ignu/vs-test/README.md

 ### Global

-- `vstest.runInIterm` - If true, will run tests the last active iTerm window instead of the deidcated terminal
+- `vstest.runIn` - either "terminal" or "iTerm"
 - `vstest.focusIterm` - If true, will activate iTerm on test runs

 ### JavaScript